-The Alternate Pin Function Control (APFCON) register is used to steer specific peripheral input and output functions between different pins.
-The APFCON register is shown in Register 12-1.
+The Alternate Pin Function Control (APFCON) registers are used to steer specific peripheral input and output functions between different pins.
+The APFCON registers are shown in Register 12-1.
 For this device family, the following functions can be moved between different pins.